-- Section D 'Your volunteers are likely protected; what does this mean?', or - Section E 'Your volunteers may not be protected; what does this mean?'
+- · Section D 'Your volunteers are likely protected; what does this mean?', or - Section E 'Your volunteers may not be protected; what does this mean?'

+Question 1 Has the community work been done by a 'volunteer'?
 The ACT Wrongs Act defines a 'volunteer' as a person who carries out community work on a voluntary basis.